-There are other less critical causes, however, and you should still pay attention to them.
+However, there are other less critical causes and you should still pay attention to them.
 Do you want to know what they are?

 Restless leg syndrome

-In general, this syndrome typically conceals kidney disease, anemia, or diabetes, and results in a neurological condition.
+In general, this syndrome typically hides kidney diseases, anemia, or diabetes and results in a neurological condition.